Skip to content

 map()

 Validates and transforms raw properties into typed properties, then builds the entity.
+An optional callback can subsequently refine the entity with business rules or add flags to it.

 typescript